jessemiller/HamlPy/reference.md

 	{% endblock %}

 Notice that block, for, if and else are all automatically closed.
 Using endfor, endif or endblock will throw an exception.

+## Filters

+### :javascript

+Surrounds the filtered text with <script> and CDATA tags.
+Useful for including inline Javascript.

+### :css

+Surrounds the filtered text with <style> and CDATA tags.
+Useful for including inline CSS.